hunter-darling/MTH496/README.md

   - Added k-Means folder, contains single notebook with implementation of k-Means classifier.
 Added kNN_model-CV.ipynb, more robust implementation of kNN with optimization via cross validation.

+2020-05-28:

+  - Added Random Forest folder, containing the final in class quiz given, as well as a Support Vector Machine folder.
+More classifiers.